oleroc/DRS-Repo/README.md

  - Improve MySQL database functions
  - !info
  - Show a table of users included with points to their name after a race is finished
+ - Using a settings.ini file to start up InSim